sinatra-in-the-shell/NanoTwitter/README.md

 * Created basic load experiments.
 Created a [doc file](/doc/LOAD_EXPERIMENT.md) to describe each test. - Ziyu Liu, Yirun Zhou
 * Switched to using scope to handle queries with options.
 See in [user.rb](models/user.rb) and [tweet.rb](models/tweet.rb). - Fengzhencheng Zeng, Ziyu Liu
 * Switched web server from `WebBrick` to `thin`.
 Observed a significant performance improvement. - Fengzhencheng Zeng, Yirun Zhou
+* Added timeline api and timeline user interface - Fengzengcheng Zeng, Yirun Zhou, Ziyu Liu
-* Add tweet fanout functionality when a user post a new tweet - Yirun Zhou
+* Added tweet fanout functionality when a user post a new tweet - Yirun Zhou